Fun Writing games to engage students

-A colleague of mine recently shared these 10 great writing games ideas to improve literacy skills in the classroom.
+A colleague of mine recently shared these ten great writing game ideas to improve literacy skills in the classroom.
 They are simple to play and can be applied to nearly all year levels.

-These games will require minimal or no setup time and are a great option for substitute teachers looking to quickly break the ice with students or an English teacher just seeking some fresh ideas to brighten up their lessons.
+These are some of the best writing games that require minimal or no setup time and are an excellent option for substitute teachers looking to quickly break the ice with students or English teachers just seeking fresh ideas to brighten up their lessons.
 Enjoy.

-Remember that if you are looking for more great free resources and structured guides to teaching all aspects of English, especially writing be sure to visit literacyideas.com
+Remember that if you are looking for more excellent free resources and structured guides to teaching all aspects of English, especially writing, be sure to visit literacyideas.com.

 Sentence Stretching